 #ReclaimTheMask – What is reclaim the mask?

-In April the government advised people to dispose of used masks in their general waste bins.
-Growing evidence tells us enormous amounts of PPE is disposed of improperly, with masks & gloves found littered around parks & beaches around the world.
-“It is vitally important that we do not let the impact Covid-19 has had on human health be used as an excuse to further damage the health of our planet” – Dr Jennifer Cole, Northern European Regional Hub Coordinator of the Planetary Health Alliance at Royal Holloway University of London.
+“It is vitally important that we do not let the impact Covid-19 has had on human health be used as an excuse to further damage the health of our planet” – Dr Jennifer Cole, Northern European Regional Hub Coordinator of the Planetary Health Alliance at the Royal Holloway University of London.
 The core question remains, how can people dispose of masks in an environmentally friendly way?

 The Solution – Reclaim The Mask